mohitpai/journey-optimizer.en/help/using/email/email-settings.md

 ## URL tracking {#url-tracking}

->[!CONTEXTUALHELP]
->id="ajo_admin_preset_utm"
->title="Define URL tracking parameters"
->abstract="Use this section to automatically append tracking parameters to the URLs present in your email content.
-This feature is optional."

->[!CONTEXTUALHELP]
->id="ajo_admin_preset_url_preview"
->title="Preview URL tracking parameters"
->abstract="Review how tracking parameters will be appended to the URLs present in your email content."

 You can use **[!UICONTROL URL tracking parameters]** to measure the effectiveness of your marketing efforts across channels.
 This feature is optional.